The CSS Box Model explained

 To fix this problem, you can use the display: inline-block property, which will cause the padding to be respected by other elements.
 It’s important to understand that the box model also includes tests to see if you retain the information.
 Using these tests, you can quickly determine which CSS properties are appropriate.

 The margin can be defined using margin-left, margin-right, margin-top, or margin-bottom.
 The margin-left and margin-right properties are shorthand values and apply to all sides of the element.
-The importance of these properties are two and four and indicates the top, right, and bottom margins.
+The importance of these properties are two and four and indicate the top, right, and bottom margins.
 Padding is within the border area.

 CSS has margin properties for both content and border elements.
 This property is a shorthand for margin, which is the width of a box.
 Border and padding are used in conjunction with margin to create complex layouts.
 In a nutshell, the CSS box model defines the behavior of individual elements and helps you organize your content.